 You have no items in your shopping cart.

-I approached Stemulation’s Facial Serum with guarded enthusiasm.
+I approached Stemulation’s Facial Serum ($135/15mL and $240/30mL in the shop) with guarded enthusiasm.
 Having used stem cell conditioned media in the past (ReLuma Eye Cream, $95), I had high hopes for the Stemulation.
 I did, however, consciously decide to take an objective view of the Stemulation Facial Serum because I think we put too much hope and expectation into anything stem cell derived.
 Usage directions for the facial serum indicate best results when used two times daily along with the Stemulation Boost Crème.
 The bottle I received is the size of a standard eye cream; 0.5 oz.
 My eyes, for now, are wrinkle free, but they can look tired and in need of rejuvenation.
 For these reasons, I decided to test the serum as an eye cream.
 I also decided to test it on a relatively new scar located on my shin.
 I read somewhere that wrinkles are nothing more than scars, so I imagined this would be a suitable test of this serum’s potential.

-My guarded enthusiasm for Stemulation’s Facial Serum originally stemmed (no pun intended) from the price: $135 for 0.5 ounce in the shop.
+My guarded enthusiasm for Stemulation’s Facial Serum originally stemmed (no pun intended) from the price.
 While not as outrageously priced as some serums and creams that do nothing, it will be out of range for some.
 Honestly, I feared I might fall for Stemulation’s Facial Serum, which could only lead to a fleeting relationship.
 But it’s still a blast to test out these over-the-top products!
 Similar to test driving a car you could never afford.
 This brings me to a topic that often comes up when I talk skincare with anyone: How much is your skin worth to you?
 I wish I had the budget to say that there is no price too high.
 And though my skin is invaluable to me, alas, I currently have a $50 price cap on products.
 There are, however, many nice anti-agers that can be had on a budget.
 See Marta’s post on the Five Best anti-aging serums for under $100.
 I’m currently using Osmosis Replenish ($44) at night and I like it very much.

 As a graphic designer, I would like to acknowledge the care that Stemulation has put into the logo and packaging.
 The airless dispenser is also nice, if not quite out of proportion commensurate to the amount.
 Care must be taken when using the pump; otherwise, it dispenses in unruly squirts.
 At the price and size, I wanted a better-quality pump.